House Counsel and MJP

 Washington's RPC 5.5 permits the practice of law in Washington by lawyers who are licensed in another United States jurisdiction under certain circumstances as set forth in the rule.

-Beginning January 1, 2014, lawyers licensed in another U.S. jurisdiction who want to practice as house counsel will be required to seek admission to the Bar, either general admission via admission by motion (amended APR 3(c)) or limited admission as house counsel under amended APR 8(f).
-Please review the House Counsel Memo for additional information and links to the amended rules.
+Lawyers licensed in another U.S. jurisdiction who want to practice as house counsel are required to seek admission to the Bar, either by general admission via Admission by Motion (APR 3(c)) or limited admission as house counsel under APR 8(f).
+Please review the House Counsel Memo for additional information.
 Foreign house counsel will no longer be required to be admitted by exam in their original jurisdiction.

-Applications for admission by motion will be accepted beginning January 1, 2014 through our online admissions site.
-Applications for limited admission as house counsel will be posted here on January 2, 2014.
-House counsel may continue to practice on a temporary basis under amended RPC 5.5 pending the application for admission.
+Applications for Admission By Motion are accepted through our online admissions site.
+Applications for limited admission as house counsel are paper forms, submitted via postal mail to the WSBA.
+House counsel may continue to practice on a temporary basis under RPC 5.5 pending the application for admission.

 Questions about practice as House Counsel in Washington should be directed to firstname.lastname@example.org or 206-727-8209.